 Another good math application for Google Drawing is virtual pattern blocks.
 Students can use these digital manipulatives to learn about shapes, patterns, symmetry, and be creative in general.

 Google Drawings also works well for drag and drop activities like "Magnetic Poetry".
 With this template students are provided with 100 common words from the Dolch list, as well as many winter-themed words.
 They can them drag and drop these words onto the canvas to write a poem, sentence, or story.

 Just like the winter option, this Google Drawing template lets students create a Valentine-themed poem from draggable words.

 Springtime Magnetic Poetry with Google Drawings

 For one more "Magnetic Poetry" example, this template is spring-themed.

-Although this post was originally developed to showcase assistive technology and accomodation tools, many of these resources can be helpful for young learners.
-The extensions covered in this post include text-to-speech tools to read content aloud to students, tools to clean up webpages to make them less distracting and and more easy to read, and much more.
+Although this list was originally developed to showcase assistive technology and accommodation tools, many of these resources can be helpful for young learners.
+The extensions and tools covered in this document include text-to-speech tools to read content aloud to students, tools to clean up webpages to make them less distracting and and more easy to read, and much more.